mitjafelicijan/mitjafelicijan.com/content/posts/2023-07-01-bringing-all-of-my-projects-together-under-one-umbrella.md

 [DigitalOcean](https://www.digitalocean.com/) account for small experimental projects I dabble in.
 And this has resulted in quite a bill.
 I mean, I wouldn't care if these projects were actually being used.
 But there were just being there unused and wasting resources.
-Which makes this an unnecessary burden on me.
+Which makes this an unnecessary burden for me.

 Most of them are just small HTML pages that have an endpoint or two to read data from or to, and for that reason I wrote servers left and right.
 To be honest,